 To succeed in an inheritance claim, the applicant must show that they have not been adequately provided for in the Will or under the rules of intestacy.

-There are different factors and considerations that apply to each category.
+Some different factors and considerations that apply to each category.
 For example, whilst a spouse can claim reasonable provision from the estate, other applicants must claim reasonable maintenance.

 Other factors the Court will take into account include the financial situation of the applicant, the needs of any other beneficiaries and the size of the estate.